idaholab/moose/modules/contact/doc/content/source/userobjects/NodalDensity.md

 ## Description

-The `NodalDensity` object computes a nodally assigned value of the density material property.
+The `NodalDensity` object computes a nodal value of the density material property.
 It is used by explicit dynamics contact.